OData/v3ProtocolDocument/OData.markdown

 #### Remove a Link Between Two Entities in a One to Many NavigationProperty ####

-To remove an Entity from another Entity's NavigationProperty, send a DELETE request to ...
+To remove an Entity from another Entity's NavigationProperty, send a DELETE request to a URI that represents the single link between those two Entities.

+On success, the response MUST be 204 and contain an empty body.

 #### Change the Relation in a One to One NavigationProperty ####

+If the NavigationProperty is nullable, then a change MAY be perfomed by first removing the existing relationship and then adding the new one.
+Use the approach described for adding and removing links in one to many NavigationProperties.

+Alternatively, a relationship MAY be updated as part of an update to the source Entity.
+Update the entity; the NavigationProperty MUST include the required binding information for the new target Entity.
+This binding information MUST be formatted as for a deferred NavigationProperty in a response.

 #### Manage a Media Resource Using MLEs ####